What It Means To Be A Certified Valuer (CVAu)

 The CVAu credential reflects a commitment to valuation practice that is methodical, well-reasoned, and professionally governed.
 It signals that a valuer operates in accordance with the AVAA Professional Standards designed to support confidence in valuation outcomes across commercial, legal, and institutional contexts.

 Valuations inform important decisions.
-AVAA Certified Valuers approach their work with an understanding of the responsibility attached to their professional opinion and the importance of independence, evidence, and sound reasoning.
+AVAA Certified Valuers (CVAu) approach their work with an understanding of the responsibility attached to their professional opinion and the importance of independence, evidence, and sound reasoning.

 Certified Valuers work within expectations that support consistency and trust across valuation practice.
 The AVAA Professional Standards provide guidance on ethical conduct, professional judgement, and ongoing competence, while recognising the diversity of valuation assignments.
 In practice, being an AVAA Certified Valuer reflects a commitment to: